Three bourbon whiskey bottles in a wooden barrel warehouse.

 The long-term effects of alcohol on the liver include irreversible damage and significant impairment of liver function, manifesting as cirrhosis, which can have life-threatening consequences.

-Can you drink Bourbon with Acid Reflux
+Can you drink Bourbon with Acid Reflux?

 For individuals experiencing acid reflux, consuming bourbon can worsen symptoms by relaxing the lower esophageal sphincter, allowing stomach acids to enter the esophagus more easily.

-Can you drink Bourbon with Diabetes
+Can you drink Bourbon with Diabetes?

 People with diabetes can consume bourbon in moderation, but it requires careful monitoring to ensure it does not negatively impact blood glucose levels.

-Can you drink Bourbon while on a diet
+Can you drink Bourbon on a diet?

 Bourbon is generally keto-friendly due to its zero carbohydrate content, yet moderation is advised since alcohol metabolism can temporarily halt fat burning, impacting ketosis.